scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** 1 year

 Seal a creature, binding their body and spirit to a location and preventing them from influencing their surroundings.
-Make a spellcasting roll against the targets Willpower, adding 4 terrible dice if the creature has half or more of its wounds.
+Make a spellcasting roll against the targets willpower, adding 4 terrible dice if the creature has half or more of its wounds.
 On success the creature is incased in a material based on your surroundings and is considered incapacitated.

 While sealed, the creature cannot take damage, does not need to breathe or eat, and does not age.
 The creature cannot be communicated with through any means and any telepathic or magical link between this creature and others is severed.
 Should the material sealing the creature be damaged the GM decides what actions are allowed by the sealed creature.
 Destroying the material ends the effects of this spell and returns the creature to the point it was sealed.